-The space between the #14 Top Bearing and #64 Heading Tube has become clogged with a buildup of salt and dust and the Top Mounting no longer rotates.
+The space between the #14 Top Bearing and #64 Heading Tube has become clogged with a buildup of salt and dust.
 Hopefully you only need to clean with hot or boiling water - poured on that gap while turning it.
 If that doesn't work to loosen it up, contact us for further instructions.